AmrRagab0/-SAAT-Semi-Automated-Annotation-Technique-/README.md

    - **Keyword-to-Action Mapping** – Detects specific keywords (e.g., "goal," "foul") and maps them to predefined actions.
 5️⃣ **Annotations Output** – The generated annotations are stored/exported for further processing.

+🔗 **Temporal Annotation and Visualization Tool** – For more advanced annotation and visualization, you can use the [Soccer Event Annotation Tool](https://github.com/ibrahimabdelaal/Soccer-event-annotation-tool).

 ---

 ## **📦 Features**